-52. The Treasurer can sign petitions and certificates to the Sheriff Court for summary warrant applications.
-In consultation with the Treasurer, the Solicitor may settle or compromise any action of payment where the amount compromised does not reduce the amount recovered by more than £1,000.
+52. The Treasurer may after consultation with the Partnership Director, settle or authorise the Legal Adviser to settle or compromise any action of payment where the amount compromised does not reduce the amount recovered by more than £5,000.

 Bad Debts